amaranth-lang/amaranth/docs/guide.rst

     >>> clk_port.name
     'clk'

-If two I/O ports with the same name exist in a design, one of them will be renamed to remove the ambiguity.
-Because the name of an I/O port is significant, they should be named unambiguously.
+If two core I/O ports with the same name exist in a design, one of them will be renamed to remove the ambiguity.
+Because the name of a core I/O port is significant, they should be named unambiguously.

 .. _lang-ioops: